- Big-Lipped Alligator Moment: Again, the Hitler Building.

-Designated Hero: Space Chief helps save the kids from the aliens at the beginning, but does pretty much squat after that.
+- Designated Hero: Space Chief helps save the kids from the aliens at the beginning, but does pretty much squat after that.
 He doesn't even get to finish the Neptunians off.

 (singing) "Space Chief failed miserably and tried to cover up his shame."

-What an Idiot: A very average summer storm apparently presents enough of a threat to the electro-barrier that the good Doctor orders that the city's main defense be turned off.
+- What An Idiot: A very average summer storm apparently presents enough of a threat to the electro-barrier that the good Doctor orders that the city's main defense be turned off.

-What The Hell, Costuming Department?: One of the few areas where Space Chief actually has a leg up on Prince of Space is the fact that his outfit isn't quite as ridiculous - but it's still very silly looking.
+- WTH, Costuming Department?: One of the few areas where Space Chief actually has a leg up on Prince of Space is the fact that his outfit isn't quite as ridiculous - but it's still very silly looking.
 Ditto the Neptune Men; not nearly as goofy looking as the chicken men of Krankor, but they're pretty bad.

-When not in their clunky space gear, the Neptunians can be told apart from normal humans by wearing extremely heavy eye shadow and lipstick.
+- When not in their clunky space gear, the Neptunians can be told apart from normal humans by wearing extremely heavy eye shadow and lipstick.